-We are hosting a classic Science Fiction film series in partnership with the Beltonian Theater to go along with our temporary exhibit Terror in the Theater: Fifties Fears.
+We are hosting a classic Science Fiction film series at the Beltonian Theater to go along with our temporary exhibit Terror in the Theater: Fifties Fears.
 All of the films will be offered free, with a short introduction by representatives from the Film Studies Program at Texas A&M University Central Texas.

 Film Schedule: (All films at 6pm)

 - Invasion of the Body Snatchers October 24

 - 20,000 Leagues Under the Sea November 14